HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   sql_file="non_cacheable_by_resource_type.sql"
 ) }}

-However, some of our go-to resources are non-cacheable, likely due to their dynamic nature.
+However, some of our most commonly used resources are non-cacheable, likely due to their dynamic nature.
 Notably, HTML saw the highest percentage of non-cacheable resources at 23.4%, followed closely by Images with 10.1%.

 When we compare the mobile data from 2020 to 2021, we notice a 5.1% increase in cacheable HTML.
 This tells us we may be moving towards better usage of our CDNs to cache HTML pages, like those rendered by an SSR that tend to change less frequently.
 Pages are typically generated by Server-Side Rendered (SSR) applications if the content of a particular web page doesn't change frequently.
 The url can potentially serve the same HTML for weeks or even months, making that content highly cacheable.